SigNoz/signoz.io/docs/userguide/sso-authentication.md

     <EntityDescriptor ID="_2d8d...a006" entityID="https://sts.windows.net/00d562...816c79/" xmlns="urn:oasis:names:tc:SAML:2.0:metadata">
     ```

     - Locate `X509Data` tag and copy the entity content (value).
-This is certificate that SigNoz needs to validate response from IdP.
-It will be `Certificate Data` in SigNoz settings.
+This is certificate (`Certificate Data`) that SigNoz needs to validate response from IdP.
     - Locate `Location` at the bottom of the page and copy its value.
 This is the ACS URL that SigNoz needs to send SAML response to.

     ```XML